top of page

 2017

-Clouds, Power and Ornament: Roving Central Asia, Centre for Heritage, Art, and Textile (C.H.A.T.), Hong Kong
+Clouds, Power and Ornament: Roving Central Asia, Centre for Heritage, Art, and Textile (MillC.H.A.T.), Hong Kong

-CITATION, an exhibition within European Artistic Research Network (EARN) conference, Leeds, UK
+CITATION, within the European Artistic Research Network (EARN) conference, Leeds

-At the Corner: City, Place, People, Tselinny Centre for Contemporary Art, Almaty, Kazakhstan
+At the Corner: City, People, Places, Tselinny Centre for Contemporary Art, Almaty

-Windows of Tolerance (solo show), Project Space, University of Leeds, UK
+Windows of Tolerance (solo show), Project Space, University of Leeds

-Suns and Neons above Kazakhstan, Yarat Contemporary Museum of Art, Baku, Azerbaijan
+Suns and Neons above Kazakhstan, Yarat Contemporary Museum of Art, Baku

 Internal Memory: Not Enough Space?
 Video screening programme by Garage Museum of Contemporary Art, Moscow